MicrosoftDocs/entra-docs/docs/identity/saas-apps/sapbusinessbydesign-tutorial.md

 ## Next steps

-* Once you configure the SAP Business ByDesign you can enforce session controls, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
-Session controls extend from Conditional Access.
+* Once you configure SAP Business ByDesign for SSO, you can enforce session control, which prevents exfiltration and infiltration of your organization’s sensitive data in real time.
+Session control extends from Conditional Access.
 [Learn how to enforce session control with Microsoft Defender for Cloud Apps](/cloud-app-security/proxy-deployment-any-app).